About Mr. Seifert

-Mr. Seifert has served as archivist for the Friends of The Wanamaker Organ since 2012 and also regularly provides guided docent tours of the Wanamaker Pipe Organ for guest from around the world.
+Mr. Seifert has served as archivist for the Friends of The Wanamaker Organ 2012-2021 and regularly provides docent tours of the Wanamaker Pipe Organ for guest from around the world.

 As a speaker, Mr. Seifert has presented for Music Teacher Chapters in the Seattle area and presented for Washington State Music Teachers Association Convention in the 2004.

-In 2012, after teaching in the Pacific Northwest, Mr. Seifert relocated back to his Philadelphia home where he has established his piano studio "Rick Seifert Piano Lessons" and continues his research on John Wanamaker, and serves as Historian, Archivist, and Docent for The Friends of The Wanamaker Organ.
-Mr. Seifert serves on The Pipe Organ Committee of The Church of The Holy Trinity, Rittenhouse Square.
+In 2012, after teaching in the Pacific Northwest, Mr. Seifert relocated back to his Philadelphia home where he has established his piano studio "Rick Seifert Piano Lessons" he continues his research on John Wanamaker.
+In 2022 Mr. Seifert resumed his work as a church musician, arranging and composing music for weekly church services at Saint Peter's Anglican Church in Souderton, Pa

 Please call: 425 220-8147.
 Or email: RLseifert@efinitytech.com